MIbrahim-Nasir/LifeHack/README.md

 - [Contact](#contact)

 ## Introduction
-**LifeHack** is a health and wellness project aimed at providing users with tools to analyze their food intake and make healthier personalized choiceson the go.
+**LifeHack** is a health and wellness project that provides users with tools to analyze their food intake and make healthier personalized choices on the go.
 This project leverages HTML, CSS, and JavaScript to create an interactive and user-friendly web application.

 ## Features
-- 🍎 **Food Analysis**: Analyze the nutritional content of various foods.
+- 🍎 **Personalized Food Analysis**: Analyze the nutritional content of various foods.
+Get personalized suggestions to consume them or not and also know whether a product has fake marketing.
 - 💡 **Health Tips**: Get personalized health tips based on your dietary habits.
 - 🖥️ **User-Friendly Interface**: Easy to navigate and use.
+- 🥗 **Personalized Diet Plan**: Get a diet plan based on personal goals and medical profile.
+- 🚑 **Emergency Healthcare Guidance(Under development)**: get real-time guidance on administering first-aid.

 ## Demo
 Check out the live demo of the project [here](https://redirect-zeta-one.vercel.app).